Civil Rule 54(b): Seventy-Five and Ready for Retirement

 Case Legal Studies Research Paper No. 2012-28

-As we commemorate the diamond anniversary of the Federal Rules of Civil Procedure, this article takes a critical look at one of the failed rules: Rule 54(b).
-Although many commentators have noted difficulties with Rule 54(b), this is the first to describe them comprehensively, analyze their root causes, and offer a workable alternative.
+As we commemorate the diamond anniversary of the Federal Rules of Civil Procedure, this Article takes a critical look at one of the failed Rules: Rule 54(b).
+Although many commentators have noted difficulties with Rule 54(b), this is the first effort to describe those difficulties comprehensively, analyze their root causes, and offer a workable alternative.

-When an order resolves a discrete claim in a multi-claim action, Rule 54(b) permits a district court to sever the order for immediate appeal by finding “no just reason for delay.”
+When an order resolves a discrete claim in a multi-claim action, Rule 54(b) permits a district court to sever the order for immediate appeal by “expressly determin[ing] that there is no just reason for delay.”
 The rule was designed to ease the hardship on litigants who would otherwise have to await the conclusion of the entire case to appeal an adverse ruling.

-But the rule has spawned seventy-five years of chaos.
-Courts struggle to evaluate whether an order fully adjudicates a discrete and severable claim.
+But the Rule has spawned seventy-five years of chaos.
+Appellate courts, in examining their jurisdiction to review an order certified under Rule 54(b), struggle to evaluate whether the order fully adjudicates a discrete and severable claim.
 They struggle to evaluate what “no just reason for delay” really means.
-At the heart of the problem lies a power clash; Rule 54(b) puts the district court in charge of deciding when an appellate court is required to hear an appeal.
+And they struggle to articulate consistent standards for district courts to follow in making the required “express determin[ation].”
+At the heart of the problem lies a power clash: Rule 54(b) puts the district court in charge of deciding when an appellate court is required to hear an appeal.
 Not surprisingly, appellate courts often resist.
-And they often question Rule 54(b) certifications only after full briefing and oral argument.
+And the resistance often comes only after full briefing and oral argument.

 Keywords: FRCP, Federal Rules of Civil Procedure, federal courts, Rule 54, multi-claim litigation, multi-party litigation, interlocutory appeals, appellate jurisdiction